acflinch/CS601_TermProject_Flinchum/README.md

 Run the assignment in the terminal by navigating to the hw5 folder and running npm start in the terminal.

-Alternatively, you can run this assignment by going to the provided hosted link.
+Alternatively, you can run this assignment by going to the provided hosted link https://acflinch.github.io/CS601_TermProject_Flinchum.

 ---